 The Government National Mortgage Association, also known as Ginnie Mae or GNMA, is a federally owned corporation.
 Ginnie Mae insures investment pools that contain mortgage-backed securities to ensure investors receive interest payments in the event that borrowers default on the underlying mortgages.
-Ginnie Mae funds appeal to investors seeking income, but there are pros and cons to these funds.
+Ginnie Mae funds appeal to investors seeking income because they are fully federally backed, but it is important to keep in mind that they can also be very complex.

 Ginnie Mae funds are the only mortgage-backed securities that are insured by the federal government.
 Consequently, these securities are viewed as low-risk investments when compared with other bond funds.
 For this reason, Ginnie Mae funds appeal to investors who are concerned with principal preservation.
 However, in the investment arena, yields are always connected to risk.
 Low risk levels mean low returns and that people investing in the funds have to contend with inflation risk.
 This involves inflation outpacing investment returns, with the result that investors lose spending power.